PNNL-Project/react-app/README.md

 - alert-service
 - pnnl-frontend-react
-- pnnl-predictions-service
+- predict-service

-Both _alert-service_ and _pnnl-predict-backend_ serve as the backend of _pnnl-frontend-react_.
+Both _alert-service_ and _predict-service_ serve as the backend of _pnnl-frontend-react_.

 The react-app repo contains three contains three components:
 ![](images/react-components-diagram.png)

 1. **alert-service**: Used to identify hunting trends that occurs in the ZoneTemperature data across various VAV devices.
-2. **pnnl-predict-backend**: Used to query MySQL to provide the web app data to create visualizations (piecharts, heatmaps & stacked bar).
+2. **predict-service**: Used to query MySQL to provide the web app data to create visualizations (piecharts, heatmaps & stacked bar).
 3. **pnnl-frontend-react**: Used to display Alerts, Predictions, and provides a link to the Grafana Dashboards.

 ## Quick launch?